my0373/Froggs/README.md

 # Froggs
-Fictional webapp to represetn a bakery and store.
+Fictional webapp to represent a bakery and store.